- Seventh-Day Adventist church

 THE COMMANDMENT TO KEEP HOLY THE SABBATH IS DIFFERENT IN NATURE FROM THE OTHER COMMANDMENTS

 Of all the 10 commandments, the one to keep holy the Sabbath is different in nature from the rest.
 This is a very important point.
 It's different because it's the only one of the Ten Commandments that pertains to the ceremonial, not the natural law.
 For instance, man knows in his heart that he should not murder, that he should not steal, etc. But the natural law itself doesn't teach him that he must worship God on a particular day as opposed to another day.
 That must come from external revelation and precept.

 In fact, keeping holy the Sabbath or Seventh Day only started after the Exodus.
 It wasn't done before that or from the very beginning.
-It's part of the ceremonial, not the natural law.
+It's part of the ceremonial, not the natural law that must always be observed.
 Since it's a commandment of the ceremonial law, not the natural law, God can change the day on which He is to be specifically honored.
 Protestants who contend that the Saturday Sabbath law remains in force do not follow other aspects of the Old Testament ceremonial law.
 They don't consider circumcision or ritual sacrifices to be binding anymore, but they consider the ceremonial Sabbath law to be binding.
 This is both unscriptural and illogical.